 Generate Certificate

-It creates a self-signed certificate for the root CA using the generated ECDSA key and the configuration file, valid for 10956 days (30 years).
+It generates a self-signed certificate for the Trusted ID using the generated ECDSA key, valid for 10956 days (30 years).

 Verify Certificate Against Itself